Pronouns are powerful.

-Here’s what you need to know about point of view, the connotation of pronouns, and how to create an effective brand voice.
+Here’s what you need to know about the point of view, the connotation of pronouns, and how to create an effective brand voice.

-Before diving into how pronouns can be used to shape tone of voice, here’s a quick refresher on the most commonly used points of view and their pronouns:
+Before diving into how pronouns can be used to shape the tone of voice, here’s a quick refresher on the most commonly used points of view and their pronouns:

-- First person is when you’re talking about yourself, using pronouns like “I” or “we.”
+- First-person is when you’re talking about yourself, using pronouns like “I” or “we.”
 Use this point of view when telling an anecdote about your business, for example.

-- Second person is when you address your reader directly, using pronouns like “you.”
-This article is written from the second person perspective.
+- Second-person is when you address your reader directly, using pronouns like “you.”
+This article is written from the second-person perspective.

-- Third person is when you write as though you’re an outsider narrating a story.
+- Third-person is when you write as though you’re an outsider narrating a story.
 This point of view uses pronouns like “he,” “she,” and “they.”

 While pronouns may seem straightforward, there are subtle nuances to each point of view.
 Using certain pronouns can make your business come off as more professional, while others may feel more personal.